Omaka Aviation Heritage Centre: History

+The centre received a $1.4 million from the Marlborough District Council in 2011 to pay off a loan, the interest of which was threatening to close it.
+In exchange, the centre had to fund an expansion without any public assistance.

+The Blenheim Riverside Railway Society completed a narrow-gauge railway line to the centre in 2015.

 Stage Two opened in November 2016.

+The museum began planning for the next stage in 2018.
+The centre received $1.7 million from the Marlborough District Council in 2022 to help pay for the $5 million expansion.
+This would allow it to qualify for additional financial support from the Lottery Significant Projects Fund.
+In the meantime, in 2020, it received a Mosquito, P-40 and Tiger Moth from the John R. Smith collection.

+Exhibits

 Knights of the Sky Exhibition

-Omaka's first exhibition, 'Knights of the Sky', presents one of the world's largest collections of World War I aircraft and rare memorabilia, including a mix of static displays along with flyable planes.
+Omaka's first exhibition, 'Knights of the Sky', presents a large collections of World War I aircraft and memorabilia, including a mix of static displays along with flyable planes.
 The collection (which is on long term loan to the museum) is managed by the 14-18 Aviation Heritage Trust, which is chaired by film director Sir Peter Jackson.
-As a result of Jackson’s interest the exhibition which was designed by Joe Bleakley was able to employ the talents of Wellington's finest set builders, painters and props specialists, in particular those of Wingnut Films and enhanced with lifelike mannequins by Weta Workshop.
+As a result of Jackson’s interest the exhibition, which was designed by Joe Bleakley, was able to employ the talents of set builders, painters and props specialists, in particular those of Wingnut Films and with lifelike mannequins by Wētā Workshop.
 Despite its complexity the exhibition took less than 10 weeks to complete from design to opening.

 Dangerous Skies Exhibition

 'Dangerous Skies' broadens the Omaka experience into the Second World War.
-As well as the Battle of Britain, visitors are taken on a journey through the lesser-known stories of the war on the Eastern Front.
-Like the WW1 'Knights of the Sky', this exhibition features mannequins made by Weta Workshop, and original, static and flyable aircraft in larger than life dioramas.
+As well as the Battle of Britain, visitors learn about the lesser-known stories of the war on the Eastern Front.
+Like the 'Knights of the Sky', this exhibition features mannequins made by Weta Workshop, and original, static and flyable aircraft in large dioramas.